department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <div id="faq-about-2" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <p>No. Even if you don't sign in, you can still apply for the benefits you’ve earned.</p>
-                        <p>But without verifying your identity, you can’t use more advanced site tools to manage your benefits and services (like tracking your VA claims and appeals, downloading your VA health record, refilling your VA prescriptions, tracking how much of your Post-9/11 GI Bill benefits you’ve used, or messaging members of your VA health care team).</p>
+                        <p>But without verifying your identity, you can’t use more advanced site tools to manage your benefits and services (like tracking your VA claims and appeals, downloading your VA health records, refilling your VA prescriptions, tracking how much of your Post-9/11 GI Bill benefits you’ve used, or messaging members of your VA health care team).</p>
                       </div>
                     </div>
                   </li>
                   <li markdown="1" itemscope itemtype="http://schema.org/Question">
-                    <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-about-3" itemprop="name">What is ID.me, and why should I trust this service? </button>
+                    <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-about-3" itemprop="name">What’s ID.me, and why should I trust this service? </button>
                     <div id="faq-about-3" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <p>ID.me is a digital identity platform that helps people like you easily prove your identity so you can access advanced online services—while keeping your personal information safe.</p>